-Provide your vet with all of the information that you possibly can.
-This will help with a timely diagnosis and development of a proper treatment plan.
+It is important to provide your vet with all the information that you possibly can.
+This will help to achieve a timely diagnosis and development of an appropriate treatment plan.

 Chewing on Bones

-However, it is also possible for these tiny fragments to get stuck in the dog's intestines, stomach, and/or throat.
-Depending on where the bone gets stuck and the degree of the blockage, emergency surgery may be necessary.
+If your dog vomits blood after eating a bone, it could be due to a cut in the mouth from the shattered, sharp pieces of bone.
+However, it is also possible that these tiny fragments could get stuck in the dog's throat, esophagus, and/or stomach.
+Depending on where the bone gets stuck and the degree of blockage, emergency surgery may be necessary.

 Ingesting Foreign Objects

 All dogs seem to love getting into things that they shouldn’t.
 Most often, if something smells good, your dog will take a bite.
-This is known as a dietary indiscretion.
+This is known as dietary indiscretion.

 If your dog gets parvovirus, they will become extremely sick very quickly.
 There is no cure for parvovirus.

-Food poisoning or bacterial infections with salmonella, E. coli, Campylobacter, clostridia, and other forms of bacteria will more than likely lead to bloody vomit.
+Food poisoning or bacterial infections with Salmonella, E. coli, Campylobacter, Clostridia, and other forms of bacteria will more than likely lead to bloody vomit.

-The vomiting usually develops quickly after switching to a new food.
+Vomiting usually develops quickly after switching to a new food.
 However, it’s also possible for your dog to gradually become allergic to food, even if they’ve been eating it for years.

-These additives include sweeteners, preservatives, flavorings, etc. Other typical food allergies include wheat, dairy, eggs, corn, and fish.
+These additives include sweeteners, preservatives, flavorings, etc. Other typical food allergies may be caused by wheat, dairy, eggs, corn, and fish.

 While it can be time-consuming and a bit costly, it’s worth figuring out what your pup is allergic to.
-Once allergens are removed, you can base their diet on nourishment that won’t cause an upset stomach.
+Once the allergens are removed, you can base their diet on nourishment that won’t cause an upset stomach.

 Bloody vomit that is caused by internal bleeding is often due to an underlying blood-clotting disorder.